-Listed properties are those for which City Council has adopted a recommendation to be included on the Inventory of Heritage Buildings.
+Listed properties are those that City Council has recommended for inclusion in the City of Toronto's Inventory of Heritage Buildings.
 The recommendations are based on criteria that relate to architecture, history, and neighbourhood context.
 Inclusion on the inventory signifies that the City would like to see the heritage attributes of the property preserved.

 Listing a property on the Inventory of Heritage Properties allows Heritage Preservation Services to review development and building applications affecting those properties.
-It also requires the owner of a listed property to give the City 60 days notice of their intention to demolish the property.
+It also requires the owner of a listed property to give the City 60-day notice of their intention to demolish the property.